Atambua

-Atambua is the regency seat of Belu Regency, East Nusa Tenggara, Indonesia.
+Atambua is a town which serves as the regency seat of Belu Regency, East Nusa Tenggara Province, Indonesia.

 The town stretches 8.5 km from north to south and 5 km from east to west, and is in the north of the western half of Timor Island.
 The town is located at an altitude of about 350 m above sea level with temperatures ranging between 23 and 35 degrees Celsius.

 Administration

-The town has no single level of government, but consists of three of the districts of Belu Regency, each district being composed of four urban subdistricts (kelurahan).
+The town has no single level of government, but consists of three of the districts of Belu Regency, each district being composed of four urban villages (kelurahan).